 The Seychelles Golf Club is a 9-hole golf course with 4,992 yards of fairway.
 Built on old coconut plantation grounds, the Seychelles Golf Club is the only golf course found on the main Mahé island.
 Tee off in wide-open greens dotted by a mix of coconut and palm trees with lush green vegetation in the background.

-The Seychelles Golf Club is just 10-minute from the Seychelles International Airport at Pointe Larue.
-The club is open to the public, so visitors can book a tee time and possibly participate in a sponsored competition.
+The Seychelles Golf Club is just a 10-minute drive from the Seychelles International Airport at Pointe Larue.
+The club is open to the public, so visitors can book a tee time and, if they are lucky, participate in a sponsored competition.

 Lémuria Golf Course

 The Lémuria Golf Course, on the other hand, is located inside the Constance Lémuria Resort.
-The Lémuria Golf Course is a full 18-hole golf course that was voted one of the top 10 golf courses in Africa by CNN in 2013.
+The Lémuria Golf Course is a full 18-hole golf course that was once voted one of the top 10 golf courses in Africa by CNN.
 This championship golf course will challenge any golfers because of its wide water hazards and fairways dotted by coconut, palm trees, and rich vegetation.